-For privacy reasons under FERPA, loan information is not disclosed for programs with fewer than ten graduates.
+For privacy reasons under FERPA, loan information is not disclosed for programs with fewer than 10 graduates in the reported year.

 - Prerequisites are required for some courses.
-See course descriptions. - All CJA, HS, PSY, and SOC courses must be completed with a letter grade of "C" or better to satisfy program requirements. - 3.
+See course descriptions. - 2.
+All CJA, HS, PSY, and SOC courses must be completed with a letter grade of 'C' or better to satisfy program requirements. - 3.
 WR courses must be completed with a letter grade. - 4.
 MTH 095 is recommended for students going on to complete the 2-yr AAS degree in Criminal Justice. - 5.
 Students should be advised that it may take up to 4 terms to complete.

-Fall
+raii

 HS 206 Counseling the Criminal Addict 3

 MTH 060 Beginning Algebra or higher 4

 PSY 201 General Psychology 4

 SOC 225 Social Problems 4

+Choice of: 4

-WR 121 Introduction to Academic Writing 4
+WR 121 Introduction to Academic Writing

-Total Credits 19
+WR 121_H Introduction to Academic Writing

 Winter

 CJA 201 Juvenile Delinquency 3

 CS 120 Concepts of Computing:

 Information Processing 4

 HS 205 Youth Addiction 3

 PSY 202 General Psychology 4

 PSY 239 Introduction to Abnormal Psychology 3

-Total Credits 17

 Spring

 CJA 101 Introduction to Criminology 3

 CJA 232 Correctional Casework 3

 CJA 280 Co-op Ed: Criminal Justice 3

 HS 209 Crisis Intervention and Prevention 3

 PSY 215 Lifespan Development 4

--